 So right here, you can see the issue is the name.
 And the problem is they're not using quotations like they should be.
 As you can see, we've got the quotes here for the content.
 The quotes are really important because those are to open and close your arguments here in your JSON.
-So because these are not placed in here, it actually can't parse the data.
+Because these are not placed in here, it actually can't parse the data.
 It doesn't understand that this is a name or a URL.

 You need to know a little bit about how JSON-LD works and how structured data is built in order to find those issues.
 But you can still find them here.
 You can still click.
 It will bring you to that line of code that you're having an issue with.

-You can go ahead and X this out.
+You can X this out.
 Now, some of the nice things that it will show you the type of Rich feature you can rank for.
 When you look in search console, you can see this exact same name like a breadcrumb Rich feature.
 You can drop it down, it'll show you how it's typed out or how it's being read.
 It's not going to show you the same like it is over here with the type element position, how it's broken down the way JSON is written.
 Here, it looks a little bit different.
 So you're not going to have the extra elements here, but still pretty well done.
 Again, you can look this code up here and it'll show you exactly where it is here in their script.

 There are some cool features here with this tool as well.
 They've also got quick links to the gallery like they used to have over here in the structured data testing tool, and also some of the reports that you can go to right within search console.
-So if you notice that this tool actually fits within the webmaster tools or search console, what's known as now.
+If you notice that this tool actually fits within the webmaster tools or search console, what's known as now.

-So it's important to look through these and understand how your page is being crawled and if all that information that you want Google to see is able to be seen.
+It's important to look through these and understand how your page is being crawled and if all that information that you want Google to see is able to be seen.

-So there's some cool features here on the Rich Results Test.
+There are some cool features here on the Rich Results Test.
 I think my favorite thing I think I'm going to miss the most about this is it's just so simple.
 You put your URL in, you put your code in, it's very easy to see, to click and expand, and you're not having to open all these other windows.